 We will be prepared to put health and safety protocols in place that match the current state of COVID-19 and the pandemic.

 Our team will be working within State of Illinois, CDC, and American Camp Association recommendations to provide a COVID-Careful camp experience.
-This will include requirements for all student participants and staff to complete a daily-self-screening before coming to campus, modifications to our pick-up and drop-off procedures, adoption of discrete pods or cohorts, expectations around mask-wearing and social distancing, additional sanitization, and some program changes to manage the risk of spreading COVID-19.
-We will keep registered families updated as to our daily screening requirements and our drop-off and pick-up procedures as we get closer to summer.
+We will keep registered families updated as to what our policies and expectations will be as we get closer to summer.
 Nothing is more important to us than the safety of our campers, guests, and staff.

 For select programs, there may be more than 1 pod (classroom) for each program.
 IMSA will do its best to honor one mutual friend-request to pair two students in the same program pod.
 PLEASE NOTE ONLY ONE MUTUAL FRIEND REQUEST TO BE PLACED IN THE SAME POD— THE FIRST ONE WE RECEIVE–WILL BE HONORED.
 NO EXCEPTIONS.
 DUE TO THE SMALL POD SIZE, WE WILL NOT HONOR REQUESTS TO PUT GROUPS OF 3 OR MORE STUDENTS TOGETHER.
 Friends will still need to maintain masking and social distancing measures.